codefresh-io/docs.codefresh.io/_docs/docker-registries/external-docker-registries/azure-docker-registry.md

 Then in the integration page in Codefresh, select **Other Registries** from the new registry drop down and then provide the following

-* Registry Name - A unique name for this configuration
+* Registry Name - a unique name for this configuration.
-* Username - Your Azure Registry username
+* Username - your Azure Registry username.
-* Password - Your Azure Registry password
+* Password - your Azure Registry password.
-* Domain - `<registry_name>.azure.io`
+* Domain - `<registry_name>.azure.io`.

 {% include image.html
 	lightbox="true"